+Are you a graduate singer?
+Would you enjoy the opportunity to perform with an orchestra?
 Now is your chance, as Southbank Sinfonia welcomes applications for the prestigious Peter Hulsen Orchestral Song Award.

-The winner – chosen in a live final with the orchestra in September 2019 – will not only win a prize of £1000 but also become an Associate Artist of Southbank Sinfonia for 2020-21, resulting in at least one public performance with the orchestra.
+The winner – chosen in a live final with the orchestra in May 2024 – will not only win a prize of £1000 but also become an Associate Artist of Southbank Sinfonia for 2024-25, resulting in at least one public performance with the orchestra.

 The Award is adjudicated by Southbank Sinfonia Music Director & Principal Conductor Simon Over alongside distinguished specialists who in previous years have included Sir Thomas Allen, Sally Matthews, Della Jones, Andrew Staples, Catherine Wyn-Rogers, Susan Gritton and Paul Nilon.

-Previous winners are mezzo-soprano Lotte Betts-Dean (2017), soprano Soraya Mafi and bass-baritone Bozidar Smiljanic (2015), baritone Gavan Ring (2013), soprano Susanna Hurrell (2011) and baritone Gerard Collett (2009).
+Previous winners are soprano Chloe Morgan (2019), mezzo-soprano Lotte Betts-Dean (2017), soprano Soraya Mafi and bass-baritone Bozidar Smiljanic (2015), baritone Gavan Ring (2013), soprano Susanna Hurrell (2011) and baritone Gerard Collett (2009).

 In 2024, singers who have completed a postgraduate course at a British music college in the last ten years may apply.
 To apply, you must submit the following items:

 All applications must be emailed to email@example.com by 12.00 noon (GMT) on Wednesday 13 March 2024.
 We regret that incomplete or late applications cannot be considered.